 Brian Kurtz joined the Pittsburgh Downtown Partnership as Research and Economic Development Manager in 2011 and now serves as the Director of Economic Development.
 He is responsible for publishing the State of Downtown Pittsburgh report and tracking a variety of Downtown vitality indicators including commercial real estate, residential and retail market conditions, and active development.
 In addition, he is responsible for office retention and recruitment efforts, preparing grant reports, engaging development projects in Downtown, and oversees the Paris to Pittsburgh/Façade Improvement Program.

-Before returning to Pittsburgh, Brian worked in business development for a county-wide economic development agency in Buffalo, New York.
+Before returning to Pittsburgh, Mr. Kurtz worked in business development for a county-wide economic development agency in Buffalo, New York.

 He studied Political Science and Leadership at Gannon University and received a Master in Urban Planning from the University at Buffalo.
-Brian serves as a Director on the Gannon University National Alumni Board, and is a member of the Urban Land Institute Young Leaders Group.
+Mr. Kurtz serves as a Director on the Gannon University National Alumni Board, and is a member of the Urban Land Institute Young Leaders Group.